EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 * Use as **Device** GPU if available otherwise CPU.

 * Define the location where you want to save **IoU CSV**.
-Use SpecDeepMap_tutorial as folder location and save a file test_score.csv in it.
+Use 'specdeepmap_tutorial' as folder location and save a file test_score.csv in it.

 * Leave the remaining default values unchanged.
 Run the algorithm.
 If you load test_score.csv in enmapbox you can inspect the Iou score per class and mean on test dataset.
 For this load the CSV and open it attribute table.